Kick off the new tax year with 50% off our Ltd company accountancy packages!

 For example, if a company has one share and is owned by one person – that person owns 100% of the company.

-However, if two people own a share each, then they both have 50% ownership of the company, and so forth.
+However, if a company has 2 shares, and two people own a share each, then they both have 50% ownership of the company, and so forth.

 Share value is how much each share is worth – i.e. the amount the shareholder has invested.
 This is different from the nominal value of the shares.
 When a company is formed normally the company has no value apart of the nominal value of the shares.
 As the business starts to trade, the share will increase in value.